ArlingtonBrooks/ParseLi/README.md

 # ParseLi
 ParseLi is a library for parsing "input files".
-These input files can be theoretically for anything, however must contain some of the following elements:
+These input files can be theoretically for anything, or you can leave the input file blank and specify variables using a dictionary object.

+### EXAMPLE INPUT FILE
+In the top level directory is a working example input file `Example.in`.

 ### COMMENTS
 A comment line is any line starting with a '#'.
 You should be able to write whatever you want in a comment line, the parser will simply ignore it. <br>